 Lewis placed the big swamp rabbit on the ground, then pulled a cottontail from his game bag.
 When he hoisted the two up for me to see, it was obvious there were some major differences.
 Both were similar in appearance -- peppered brown coloration, fluffy white tails, long ears, big feet.
 But the swamp rabbit was nearly twice the size of the cottontail Lew had shot earlier.
 It was like comparing a beagle to a St. Bernard.

 "I'd be the last to complain about shooting a mess of these nice cottontails," Lew said.
 "But when you can throw in a few of the big swampers, too, it really makes things exciting."

-TIP: Click for a fried rabbit recipe-LINK
+TIP: Click for a fried rabbit recipe

-Beagles Have Different Characteristics
+Beagles Hunt With Different Characteristics

 Though we hunted with two dogs that day, Peeler prefers to hunt with no fewer than three beagles, and considers four the optimum number.
 "Beagles have different characteristics," he says.
 "Some are good jump dogs.
 They'll get in there and really work the tracks and get the rabbits moving.
 Other beagles are better chase dogs.
 They'll get on the trail once the rabbit's moving and keep after him.
 You want both kinds in your dog pack, and you have a better chance of that if you hunt with several dogs."